Skip to content

 Can I migrate from Dify to OpenLegion?

-Dify visual workflows need restructuring as YAML DAGs.
+Dify visual workflows need restructuring as fleet-model coordination.
 LLM configurations transfer directly.
 Dify RAG pipelines need external replacement.
 See our AI agent orchestration page for workflow patterns.